Infrastructure, Energy & MaterialsMay 7, 2024

 Avatar Shoshana Kranish

-Creating sustainable concrete – or concrete alternatives, or any sustainable building material, really – that matches the qualities of existing options is tricky.
+Creating sustainable concrete – or green concrete alternatives – of any sustainable building material that matches the qualities of existing options is tricky.
 It needs to be durable, strong, resistant to fire, economical – the list goes on.
-However, companies in the construction industry are making efforts to increase the environmental friendliness of everything surrounding concrete, including the raw components that make it up and the processes by which it’s produced and shipped.
+However, companies in the construction industry are making efforts to implement substitutes for concrete, including the raw components that make it up and the processes by which it’s produced and shipped.
 In the future, “sustainable concrete” might not sound so much like an oxymoron.

 We often hear terms like concrete, cement, pavement and asphalt thrown around interchangeably, though they’re different things.